tremho/projectus/Notes/z-Journal.md

 ##### Evening update -
 - binding code cleaned up and boilerplated, better syntax.
 - so, do I do the dropdown UI work now, or do I work on plugin actions?

+other stuff:

+- set up watchers for tsc, sass, and webpack and create a browser-based dev mode
+- Thinking of changing the name to 'Deverity' or 'Deveritas' or 'Deveritable'

+9/8
+It's hot today.
+Anyway, have IPC layer to back end working, and calling FileSystem methods there.

+The model is supplying all the values to the UI, and these are being set by the callers into the Discovery module on the back end.

+Have a hard-coded path for project in there now.
+For our 'we are our own project' scenario, we can pass in something discovered locally (hard-coded, but relative)

+We should enable the menu and add a file/open action to point us at a different project to evaluate.
+Maybe do discovery for a few more types.

+Invoke modules per framework.
+These will in turn invoke modules per tech, and use common features of tech stack within framework context.

+We should also set up the tree, and put TLInfo at the top.
+We can put TL detail info in the info panel, and also any build actions.
+We're going to want to expose scripts as buttons for npm projects, we can put these there (scrollable toolbar at top of panel?)

+But I'm already ahead of myself.
+We need to stick to the bootstrap.
+Next step is to parse the dvt files and record a set of features with objectives, components, and code entries.
+Also use to populate TLInfo and reference tree.